-Homemade roasted butternut squash works its magic in a creamy risotto of sweet onions, fresh sages, chicken broth, and a touch of cayenne pepper.
+Homemade roasted butternut squash works its magic in a creamy risotto of sweet onions, fresh sage, chicken broth, and a touch of cayenne pepper.

 Preheat oven to 350 ºF.
 Meanwhile, prick squash in several places, set in shallow baking dish; bake at 350 ºF.
 50 minutes or until tender.
 Let the butternut squash cool down.
 Peel, use a spoon to scoop the seeds and strings from the center and cut into cubes.
 Set aside.